 The face is an area unlike any other on the human body.
-Here, we show ours emotions, our age, and our beauty.
-The skin on your face is delicate and active at the same time.
+Here we show ours emotions, our age, and our beauty.
+The skin on our face is delicate and active at the same time.
 It's a very sensitive place.
-When someone touches your face, there is a connection, a trust that needs to be present.
-Certain social barriers between people need to be overcome before you let someone invade that special space, which is why I believe in the hand-held method of micro-pigmentation.
+When someone touches our face, there is a connection, a trust that needs to be present.
+Certain social barriers between people need to be overcome before we let someone invade that special space, which is why Noël believes in the hand-held method of micro-pigmentation.

 The human method is gentle & quiet.

 + Safety first.
 Noël follows very strict sanitation, safety standards & regulations provided by and approved by the State of New Jersey's Health Department.
 She holds certifications from OSHA in blood borne pathogens, safety and disease.
 Noël takes every precaution to protect you and herself from harm.
 Each client will see Noël open a sterile wrapped hand held tool that is discarded in a sharps container immediately after each every individual client.

 + No, it's not permanent.
 Unlike body art and permanent makeup, the ink is much more degradable and a machine is used to deposit ink.
 Body art and permanent makeup tattoos exist mostly in the dermis, the deepest layer of the skin.
 Your 3D eyebrow tattoo can last up to 1-2 years depending on your skin and lifestyle.
 Bi-yearly/ yearly touch ups are suggested.
 If you do not keep up with touchups, your brow strokes will simply fade away.